Chat Interface

 Markdown Render Input Messages:

-Translate by Hitting Space 3 Times Quickly:
+Translate by Tapping Space 3 Times:

 Target Language: